Spider-Man’s stint in Marvel Cinematic Universe ends as Sony announces split with Disney

 The company further said that it hoped that the situation “might change in the future” but added that Feige, who is the president of Marvel Studios, had been given several new responsibilities, including the new Marvel properties.
 Sony said that it did “not allow time for him to work on IP [Intellectual Property] they do not own.
 The company also thanked Feige for his help and guidance.

-Negotiations between the two companies had been under way for months with Disney’s demand of future films to be financed evenly and Feige act as the consultant producer for the movies.
-However, Sony wanted to stay with existing terms, which gave Marvel 5% of first-dollar gross and revenue from merchandise.
+Negotiations between the two companies had been under way for months, with Disney’s demand of future films to be financed evenly and that Feige act as the consultant producer for the movies.
+However, Sony wanted to stay with the existing terms, which gave Marvel 5% of first-dollar gross and revenue from merchandise.

-Feige had a huge creative input to the last two Spider-Man films, featuring British actor Tom Holland, that also integrated the character into the multi-billion dollar Marvel Cinematic Universe, according to BBC.
+Feige had a huge creative input to the last two Spider-Man films, featuring British actor Tom Holland, which also integrated the character into the multi-billion dollar Marvel Cinematic Universe, according to BBC.

-In 1999, Sony had bought the rights for the movies on the comic book character after which it had made five films, three starring Tobey Maguire and two with Andrew Garfield.
-The studio entered into an agreement with Marvel Studios in 2015 after which the character, Peter Parker, made his entry into the Marvel Cinematic Universe.
+In 1999, Sony had bought the rights for the movies on the comic book character after which it had made five films – three starring Tobey Maguire and two with Andrew Garfield.
+The studio entered into an agreement with Marvel Studios in 2015 after which the character Peter Parker made his entry into the Marvel Cinematic Universe.
 The deal allowed Disney to co-produce the movies and share profits from the films that featured the superhero.

-The character has been in five Marvel movies – Captain America: Civil War, Spider-Man: Homecoming, Avengers: Infinity War, Avengers: Endgame and Spider-Man: Far From Home.
+Spider-Man has been in five Marvel movies – Captain America: Civil War, Spider-Man: Homecoming, Avengers: Infinity War, Avengers: Endgame and Spider-Man: Far From Home.
 The last film dethroned the movie Skyfall as Sony’s biggest film at the international box office.

 The decision sparked a barrage of reactions from fans all over the world.
-The hashtag, savespiderman, was trending on Twitter.
-While some made fun, other said they will miss they favourite character.
-Here are some of the reactions:
+The hashtag savespiderman was trending on Twitter.
+While some made fun, others said they will miss their favourite character.